aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 14. *What do the Nurse's words reveal about her devotion to Juliet?*

 Look in lines (387 -409).
-The Nurses speech reveals that she has a long history with Juliet.
-The Nurse probabaly took care of her since birth.
+The Nurse's speech reveals that she has a long history with Juliet.
+The Nurse probably took care of her since birth.

-15. *What does the converstaion reveal about the Nurse's personality.*
+15. *What does the conversation reveal about the Nurse's personality.*

-The nurse makes many innapropriate jokes and references, and seems to find them amusing.
+The nurse makes many inappropriate jokes and references, and seems to find them amusing.
 She also seems to mention what specific aspect of Paris?
 Physical, personality, or status?

-16. *What does the dialouge reveal about Juliet's attitude toward marriage and Paris?*
+16. *What does the dialogue reveal about Juliet's attitude toward marriage and Paris?*

-Juliet tries to keep respectful when reveling her atttitude.
-Hint: look for key words such as "marry" and "Dream."
+Juliet tries to keep respectful when reveling her attitude.
+Hint: look for keywords such as "marry" and "Dream."

 17. *Why has Lady Capulet come to talk to Juliet?*

-This is the main topic of their dialouge.
+This is the main topic of their dialogue.

 18. *What does lady Capulet compare Paris to?*

-Lady Capulet uses words like "pen," "volume," and "written," what are these words usually acossiated with?
+Lady Capulet uses words like "pen," "volume," and "written," what are these words usually associated with?

 ## Act 1, Scene 4.

 19. *What does Benvolio's plan suggest about his personality?*

 Towards the end Benvolio says, "But let them measure us by what they will.
 We'll measure them a measure and be gone" (Shakespeare 1.4.
 491-492).
 What can we assume from this excerpt?
 Hint: Re-write the question as: let them talk what they want about us, and we will do the same to them.
-Also if you want to learn more about citing shakespeare with intext citations, here's a cool website that I (Micahel) used to cite the quote above [How to cite Shakespeare in MLA](https://www.scribbr.com/mla/shakespeare-citation/)
+Also if you want to learn more about citing Shakespeare with intext citations, here's a cool website that I (Micahel) used to cite the quote above [How to cite Shakespeare in MLA](https://www.scribbr.com/mla/shakespeare-citation/)

-20. *What contrast between Mercutio and Romeo does the dialouge reveal*
+20. *What contrast between Mercutio and Romeo does the dialogue reveal*

 Romeo often talks about love and being sad.
 Does Mercutio agree with this or not?
 Hint: use question 23 to help you, or use this question to help you with number 23!